Course Outline

 Goal:

-This problem set is designed to introduce you to the literature of pharmacology and develop your critical analysis of this research.
-You will complete a worksheet containing 10 questions on pharmacology.
+These two problem sets, Set 1a and 1b, are designed to introduce you to the literature of pharmacology and develop your critical thinking within this field of research.
+For both problem sets, you will complete a worksheet which contains 10 questions on pharmacology.

 Format: